tmychow/tmychow.github.io/_posts/2020-07-10-a-primer-on-economic-growth-part-I.md

 Thomas Malthus had a theory of growth in 1798, resulting in this production function:

-$$ Y = f (L,N) $$
+$$ Y = f (T,L) $$

 A production function relates output with the inputs in production.
-Malthus saw the total economic output $Y$ as being related to the land used $L$ and the labour used $N$ by some function $f$.
+Malthus saw the total economic output $Y$ as being related to the land used $T$ and the labour used $L$ by some function $f$.
 Since the amount of land available is fixed, the only way to increase aggregate production is to increase the number of people.

 It seems reasonable to suggest that there are diminishing returns from increasing the number of workers used.
 This is because we assume that employers would hire the most efficient worker available, so the additional worker would always be less productive.
 Given these diminishing returns, economic output does not increase proportionally to the labour input.
 This would mean that if the human population kept expanding, we would run out of resources needed to sustain ourselves.